stjude/DeepBrainIPP/README.md

         2. Enter necessary parameters in "registration_config.json" file.
 Specially the following

            a. batch: when you have multiple files

                "batch": 1.0,

-           b.
+           b. bind_path

               "bind_path": "Bind path to mount data location inside Singularity",